Contact: Karen Roper

 firstname.lastname@example.org via secure email.

-These are short-term exclusions and pupils are given a date for return to school.
+These are short-term exclusions and pupils must be given a date for return to school.
+A return date should be given to parents in the letter informing them of the lexclusion.

 Pupils whose behaviour is disruptive at lunchtime and are excluded for the lunchtime session count as a fixed period exclusion of ½ day.
 A return date should be given to parents in the letter informing them of the lunchtime exclusion period.